 22. Soothe itchy skin

-Did you accidentally come into contact with poison oak, poison ivy, or another itch-inducing substance?
+Did you accidentally come into contact with poison oak, poison ivy, or something else that was itch-inducing?
 Consider using beeswax to heal the itch.
 You might want to mix it with some olive oil or chickweed powder to make it more effective – and easier to spread.

 23. Propagate your plants